bcdev/jzarr/docs/tutorial.rst

 Compressors
 -----------
 A number of different compressors can be used with JZarr.
 Different compressors can be provided via the compressor keyword argument accepted by all array creation functions.
 For example:

 .. literalinclude:: ./examples/java/Tutorial_rtd.java
-  :start-after: example_4
+  :start-after: void example_4
   :end-before: }
   :dedent: 8